Skip to main content

 beautiful home with a new roof

 Roofing materials come with different predetermined warranties set by each manufacturer.
 But keep in mind, they're material warranties only.
 The roofing company you hire will cover labor warranties, sometimes called workmanship warranties.
-Workmanship warranties will protect and cover your home against any and all roof leaks
+Workmanship warranties will protect and cover your home against any roof leaks

 The materials you choose, along with the different roofing components needed will impact the cost of your new roof.
 A roof is a long-term investment.
 So it’s critical that you invest in quality, well-made materials over the cheaper options.

 The complexity of your roof refers to the steepness or pitch of the roof.
+This could make the roof easier to do or make it more difficult.
+Think safety, nobody wants to have somebody get hurt working on their home.

 Will your contractor be able to walk on the roof easily?
 The easier it is to walk on during the initial inspection the easier it'll be to tear the old roof off and install the new roof.
 This will reduce the labor cost.